rnklee/RPGanalysis/README.md

 After looking at both inertia and sihouette score, we chose 14 as the number of clusters.
 <img src="images/cluster-pie.png">

 Currently, there are seven subgenres of RPG games presented on the online storefront: Action RPG, Adventure RPG, Casual, JRPG, Party-based RPG, Roguelike, Strategy RPG.
 The returned clusters present a finer classification than these subgenres.
-For example, by looking at clusters with "action" tags, we obtain the following sub-categories of Action RPG games: Cluster 4 (Action, Adventure, Fantasy), Cluster 8 (Action, Roguelike), Cluster 9 (Action, Platformer, Metrovania), and Cluster 10 (Action, Adventure, Sci-Fi).
-Here, each bar shows the percentage of 15 most common tags for each cluster and the titles shows names of representative games in each cluster.
+For example, by looking at clusters with Action tags, we obtain the following sub-categories of Action RPG games: Cluster 4 (Action, Adventure, Fantasy), Cluster 8 (Action, Roguelike), Cluster 9 (Action, Platformer, Metrovania), and Cluster 10 (Action, Adventure, Sci-Fi).
+Here, each bar shows the percentage for each of the 15 most common tags and the titles shows the cluster number along with the names of representative games (i.e. selected with ) in each cluster.

 <img src="images/action-tags.png" width=80% height=80%>